henryhale/android-capacitor/README.md

 6. Repeat step 5 using a new tag every time you want to re-build the app.

 7. Enjoy :rocket:

+## Demo
+I developed a counter app to demonstrate the workflow: [source code on github](https://github.com/henryhale/android-capacitor-demo)

 ## Contributing
 In case of any issue or bug, please open a new issue [here](https://github.com/henryhale/android-capacitor/issues/new).